python/cpython/Doc/howto/logging-cookbook.rst

 .. currentmodule:: logging.handlers

 Sometimes you have to get your logging handlers to do their work without blocking the thread you're logging from.
-This is common in Web applications, though of course it also occurs in other scenarios.
+This is common in web applications, though of course it also occurs in other scenarios.

 A common culprit which demonstrates sluggish behaviour is the